-AASB 15 is effective for annual reporting periods beginning on or after 1 January 2018 with early adoption permitted.
-The Brotherhood is assessing the potential impact on its financial statements resulting from the application of AASB 15.
+AASB 15 is effective for not-for-profits (NFP) for annual reporting periods beginning on or after 1 January 2019 with early adoption permitted.
+The Brotherhood has not early adopted this new standard and is assessing the potential impact on its financial statements resulting from its application.